What Is CCTV Monitoring

 6. Sprinkler Head Installation:

-– Be sure to install fire sprinkler heads in designated locations, following the system design specifications.
+– Follow the system design specifications and install fire sprinkler heads in designated locations.
 The height and orientation of each sprinkler head are crucial for effective water distribution.

 7. Control Valve Installation:

-– Control valves are installed to regulate the water flow in the system.
-These valves may include alarm check valves, deluge valves, and pre-action valves, depending on the type of system.
+Control valves are installed to regulate the water flow in the system.
+Depending on the type of system, these valves may include alarm check valves, deluge valves, and pre-action valves.

 8. Connection to Water Supply: